YOUTUBE

 Iconography

-YouTube has three distinct tiers of icons within our products that are primarily used as way finding: app icons (or app launchers), topic channel icons, and system icons.
+YouTube has three distinct tiers of icons within our products that are primarily used as wayfinding: app icons (or app launchers), topic channel icons, and system icons.

-This is our current set of app icons.
+This is our set of app icons.

 Imagery

-Our animation is only used when appropriate in telling a story, we do not animate for the sake of animating.
+Our animation is only used when appropriate in telling a story; we do not animate for the sake of animating

-Sometimes imagery isn’t appropriate, or simply isn’t available, so we developed a pattern, texture and shape library.
+Sometimes imagery isn’t appropriate, or simply isn’t available, so we developed a pattern, texture, and shape library.

 Visual Expression